 Based on my experience, I would recommend spending at least 3-4 days in Hvar to fully enjoy the island’s stunning beaches, beautiful architecture, and vibrant nightlife.

-Overall, Hvar Town is the best area to stay in Hvar for the first time due to its prime location.
-If you stay here, you will be located within easy access to tourist attractions and amenities.
+Overall, Hvar Town is the best area to stay in Hvar first time due to its central location and proximity to major attractions.
+If you stay here, you will be located within easy access to tourist sights, restaurants, bars, and shops.